autowarefoundation/AWSIM-Labs/docs/index.md

 ## Try the simulation demo yourself!
 We don't have a release yet.
 Please build it from the source.

 [Download AWSIM Demo for Ubuntu](https://github.com/autowarefoundation/AWSIM/releases/download/v1.2.0/AWSIM_v1.2.0.zip){.md-button .md-button--primary}

-To test the AWSIM demo with Autoware please refer to the [Quick start demo](./GettingStarted/QuickStartDemo/index.md) section.
+To test the AWSIMLabs demo with Autoware please refer to the [Quick start demo](./GettingStarted/QuickStartDemo/index.md) section.

+## !!!
+This is a fork of AWSIM developed by Tier IV

+You can access the Tier IV's AWSIM from [**here**](https://github.com/tier4/AWSIM).